tssmits/ccm_twitter_feed/README.md

 ## Twitter API keys

 Go to [https://apps.twitter.com/](https://apps.twitter.com/) to get yer API keys.
-Place them in a file called `.env` which you will copy from `env.example` by using the following command:
+Place them in a file called `.env` which you will copy from `example.env` by using the following command:

 ```sh
 cp example.env .env